example42/puppet-tp/README.md

 # Tiny Puppet

-Note: his project is at arly development stage Consider what follows as "ReadMe Drivn Development"
+Note: This project is at early development stage.

+Consider what follows as "ReadMe Driven Development"

+Do not expect it to work out of the box, yet ;-)

 ## Usage in manifests